hbrbgrb/Pleasegivemea100/README.md

 But you are reading this

-SO it wasnt a waste
+So it wasn't a waste

-I'm actually typing this at 2:16 AM Sunday May 26
+I'm actually typing this at 2:16 AM Sunday, May 26

 Motivated by your words to deliver a 'Benny level project'